bohemian fashion, jewelry, beauty with Silk Road + Central asian ethnic artistry | connecting cultures | spiritual and conscious

 who is RUMI ROSE founder?

-For designer, artist and entrepreneur Samira Atash, her Afghan heritage and culture have provided inspiration since she was a child.
+For designer, artist and entrepreneur Samira, her Afghan heritage and culture have provided inspiration since she was a child.
 Born in Kabul, Afghanistan, Samira remembers her grandmother Bibi Jan’s lush rose gardens, her mother Gulghutai’s floral scented skin (her name means “rose”) and the fabrics and textiles in small Kabul shops.
-After moving to the USA as a refugee with her family when she was 3, those memories lingered and flickered in her mind.
+After moving to the USA as a refugee with her family, those memories lingered and flickered in her mind.
 Samira remembers learning to sew at a very early age, drawing artistic influence from her culture.
 She became a self-taught artist, drawing portraits of faces and developed a love for fashion, arts and music.

-In college, Samira decided to pursue a career in design after she completed her marketing/business degree.
-In 2003, Samira made the move to New York City and over the next few years launched two independent, award-nominated labels.
-In 2004, she worked as a costume designer in Los Angeles for a film based on the mystical poet Rumi.
+Samira made the move to New York City and launched two independent, award-nominated labels and worked as a costume designer in Los Angeles for a film based on the mystical poet Rumi.
 The film required months of research into the costumes of his time, opening the door to Samira’s love for Rumi poetry.

-In 2017, Samira experienced what she describes as a “spiritual awakening”.
-She returned to reading Rumi poetry books.
-She started drawing and playing music again.
-Samira rediscovered what inspired her throughout her life and who she is at her core - an entrepreneur with a spiritual soul who likes to create, be inspired, build cultural bridges, give back and celebrate her heritage and those of the East, which is very misunderstood these days.
+In 2016, after taking a break from the fashion industry, Samira rediscovered what inspired her throughout her life and who she is at her core - an entrepreneur with a spiritual soul who likes to create, be inspired, build cultural bridges, give back and celebrate her heritage and those of the East, which is very misunderstood these days.
 She hopes through Rumi Rose that she can spread more peace, love, unity and respect between cultures in a positive, beautiful way.